Where to Stay in Zagreb

 The neighborhood is a delightful melting pot of multicultural influences, thanks to the southern European immigrants and Mediterranean settlers who made Zagreb their home.

-Stroll through quaint streets, adorned with pastel hued 17th and 18th-century edifices, leading you towards the heart of the area – Trg Jelacica, the main square.
+Stroll through quaint streets, adorned with pastel hued 17th and 18th-century edifices, leading you towards the heart of the area – Trg bana Jelacica, the main square.

 A leisurely uphill amble from the square, and you’re amidst the bustle of the daily Dolac food market.
 Frequented by locals, the market unfurls an intriguing slice of Croatian life as you sip your coffee in a charming local cafe.